Privacy Policy

 Data shared: prompts, code, signed URLs to uploaded explain videos for transcription.

-Data shared: interviewer line text and voice IDs.
+Data shared: interviewer line text.

 Web search tool used by AI features to ground answers.